Topological orderings of weighted directed acyclic graphs: Introduction

-Clearly mark-unmark sequences are a generalization of mark sequences.
-Furthermore, if we arrange the vertices of $G$ by the last step in which they were marked in the mark-unmark sequence, then we have a topological ordering.
+Clearly, mark-unmark sequences are a generalization of mark sequences.
+Because we only mark a vertex if the new set $M_i$ is outdirected, we get a topological ordering by arranging the vertices of $G$ by the last step in which they were marked in the mark-unmark sequence.
+In particular, the ordering of elements given by a mark sequence is simply a topological ordering.

 A DAG $G$ is called \emph{weighted} if there is an assignment of real numbers to each vertex of $G$.
 We call a topological ordering \emph{non-negative} if the sum of the weights of the vertices in every prefix is non-negative.
 Similarly a mark-unmark (or mark) sequence is \emph{non-negative} if at each step the sum of the weights in $M_i$ is non-negative.